Important places in life where the Ganesha presence is required:

 Whenever prayers are rendered, hymns and verses in Ganesha’s praise are said first.
 Even on special festivals for other Gods, Ganesha is worshipped first before that God.
 Any important occasion – be it a child’s first birthday, a new business venture, entry into a new house, a wedding , everything is started with a prayer to Ganesha.
 A devout Hindu believes that any task started after invoking Ganesha is bound to succeed.

 In most Hindu temples, at the entrance, there is a sanctum exclusively for Ganesha.
 Devotees first offer their prayers to him and then go on to offer prayers to the main deity of the temple.
 Also one of the important traditions of Hindus is to put a small Ganesha idol or a painting above the main entrance to their homes, to ward off the evil and only allow the good to come in.

-Most Hindu wedding invitations, have Ganesha’s image on them – as a small one on the envelope or as the main theme of the card itself.
-This combines the auspicious aspect to the decorative, thus the concept of Ganesha takes on many looks, from a simple printed icon in gold or silver to a plastic moulded element or even a highly decorated, jewel encrusted one.
+Most Hindu wedding invitations have Ganesha’s image on them – as a small one on the envelope or as the main theme of the card itself.
+This combines the auspicious aspect with the decorative, thus the concept of Ganesha takes on many looks, from a simple printed icon in gold or silver to a plastic moulded element or even a highly decorated, jewel encrusted one.

 Ganesha Puja (prayer to Ganesha) is performed a few days before the wedding day or the previous evening, to give the proceedings an auspicious start.
 Also during the Hindu wedding ceremony itself, the priest starts by invoking Lord Ganesha.
 This is done so that the wedding ceremony can go on without any obstacles, and also to confer Ganesha’s blessings for a long and happy married life.